India, Pakistan keen to avoid controversy ahead of crucial Asia Cup match

 However, a source within the ICC told Al Jazeera that Pycroft did not apologise to Pakistan and only clarified his position.

-The source also said that the ICC had investigated the issue and concluded that it did not warrant an action against the Zimbabwean match referee.
+The source also said that the ICC had investigated the issue and concluded that it did not warrant action against the Zimbabwean match referee.

 The Zimbabwean match official will be in charge of Sunday’s India-Pakistan fixture as well.